championchap/NumberTools/README.md

 # NumberTools #

-A small collection of static Maths helper functions for [Haxe](http://haxe.org).
+A small collection of static Maths helper functions for [Haxe](http://haxe.org) and AS3.

 I use this constantly.
 Hopefully somebody else finds it useful too!